Breaded Beef Heart (Your Family Will Eat This)Updated: April 04, 2018 Main Course, Recipes, Sacred Foods

-Organ meats were considered a sacred food in Traditional Societies due to their unique nutrient density and the vibrant health these foods bestowed upon those that consumed them.
+Organ meats were considered the most beneficial food in Traditional Societies due to their unique nutrient density and the vibrant health these foods bestowed upon those that consumed them.

 Organ meats ideally should be a regular feature on your families menu.
-If you only serve organ meats occasionally or not at all, it is an absolute must to take your fermented cod liver or skate oil on a daily basis.
+If you only serve organ meats occasionally or not at all, it is an absolute must to take your cod liver oil (brand I take) or desiccated liver on a daily basis.

 If you have access to locally sourced, grassfed organ meats, you may have sometimes wondered what in the world to do with the heart that comes with an entire cow or lamb.

 Don’t throw it out or give it to the dog (although this would make excellent raw pet food!).

 Here is a very simple, delicious beef heart recipe to serve your family courtesy of Laura, the smiling, grassbased farmer pictured above with her beautiful flock of pastured turkeys.

-Will this recipe pass the taste test at your dinner table?
+Will this organ meats recipe pass the taste test at your dinner table?
 Give it a try!
-Laura reports that even her husband enjoys this recipe and he is not of an organ meats mindset.
+Laura reports that even her husband enjoys this beef heart recipe, and he is not of an organ meats mindset.

 Place in a pan of hot lard or coconut oil and brown each side.
 Add a small amount of filtered water, cover, and simmer the breaded beef heart for 20 minutes.

-Be sure to use the drippings from your beef heart to make gravy!
+Be sure to use the drippings from your beef heart to make homemade gravy!